 3) Knowing CLV helps you see things in new ways.
 For example, while yellow pages and other print ads may be out of favor, it might be that customers who find you there have higher CLVs than those who click a Google ad, and thus be more attractive.
 Knowing this would help you decide how and where to allocate your marketing money.

 And keep this in mind: CLV also includes “relationship value” – additional profits that flow from customer referrals and word of mouth.
 It’s tough to measure, but it’s there.

 Here’s the free CLV tool I promised: Customer Lifetime Value Calculator, from Harvard Business School.
 Don’t let the Harvard connection scare you.
-It’s an effective tool for small businesses.Editor’s note: The author is currently enrolled in the Executive MBA program at UCLA/Anderson School of Management, one of the world’s top-ranked business schools.
+It’s an effective tool for small businesses.Editor’s note: The author is a graduate of the Executive MBA program at UCLA/Anderson School of Management, one of the world’s top-ranked business schools.